stevenbell/stevenbell.github.com/index.markdown

 Ok, "news" is a stretch.
 Here are some things I've worked on in the last few years, in addition to teaching my courses:

 ## VHDLweb updates
-This year I rebuilt [VHDLweb](vhdlweb.com) from scratch to improve the user experience and capture more useful data.
+In early 2020 I rebuilt [VHDLweb](vhdlweb.com) from scratch to improve the user experience and capture more useful data.
 I'm now looking for one or two eager students to help analyze all of the data from Spring 2020, with the goal of understanding how students learn VHDL and digital design more generally.
 I'm also looking for help adding several new features to VHDLweb.
 Get in touch with me if you're interested.

 ## Tufts "Teaching with Technology" award
 I received a [2019 Tufts "Teaching with Technology"](https://sites.tufts.edu/ets/2019/05/23/winners-of-the-2019-teaching-with-technology-awards/) award for my work creating [VHDLweb](vhdlweb.com), a tool which lets students write and simulate VHDL code in a web browser.